rebeccanyachieo/soc-analyst-labs/windows/labs/windows-event-viewer.md

     - record count
 What is abnormal
 - Unauthorized or unusual log access
-- Attempts to view sensitive information
+- Attempts to enumerate logs, identify user activity, or gather system information
 - Unexpected access patterns
 - Examples
   - Accessings logs to gather usernames or credentials
   - Access from unusual accounts or times
-# Why This Matters (SOC Perspective)
+## Why This Matters (SOC Perspective)
 Event Viewer contains:
 - System activity
 - User behavior